Mercari

 Mercari, Inc. is a Japanese e-commerce company founded in 2013.
-Their main product, the Mercari marketplace app, was first launched in Japan in July 2013, and has since grown to become Japan's largest community-powered marketplace, with over JPY 10 billion in transactions carried out on the platform each month.
-Among those Japanese users Utilizing one of the country's many community marketplace apps, 94% were found to be using Mercari.
+Mercari's main product, the marketplace app, was first launched in Japan in July 2013, and has since grown to become Japan's largest community-powered marketplace, with over JPY 10 billion in transactions carried out on the platform each month.
+Among those Japanese users utilizing one of the country's many community marketplace apps, 94% were found to be using Mercari.

 Mercari expanded to the United States in 2014 and the United Kingdom in 2016.
 The Mercari app has been downloaded over 100 million times worldwide (As of 16 December 2017) and the company is the first in Japan to reach unicorn status.